Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Introduction

 Despite the impressive performance achieved by current point cloud registration methods, their robustness remains limited in challenging scenarios that contain low overlap, repetitive patterns, or noisy points.
 Recent RGB-D registration studies~\cite{yuan2023pointmbf,mu2024colorpcr} have shown that incorporating rich texture and semantic cues from RGB images would significantly enhance the distinctiveness of point cloud descriptors, leading to improved matching accuracy.
 However, in geometry-only point cloud registration, the RGB images corresponding to the point clouds are unavailable, and existing methods rely solely on 3D geometric information for correspondence estimation and pose calculation.
 This raises an interesting question: ``\textit{Can we still leverage color information to enhance geometry-only point descriptors for enhanced 3D registration?}"

-Motivated by this question and inspired by the recent successes of generative AI models~\cite{ho2020denoising,song2020score,yang2023diffusion,li2025controlnet,rombach2022high,Zhang_2023_ICCV,jiang2023se,wang2024freereg}, we introduce \textit{Generative Point Cloud Registration}, a new 3D matching paradigm that bridges the task gap between the 2D generative models and 3D matching tasks to enhance registration performance.
+Motivated by this question and inspired by the recent successes of generative AI models~\cite{ho2020denoising,song2020score,yang2023diffusion,li2025controlnet,rombach2022high,Zhang_2023_ICCV,wang2023freereg}, we introduce \textit{Generative Point Cloud Registration}, a new 3D matching paradigm that bridges the task gap between the 2D generative models and 3D matching tasks to enhance registration performance.
 Our key idea is to generate cross-view image pairs that are well-aligned with the corresponding source and target point clouds.
-These images provide rich color information to complement geometric features, enabling more robust matching (see Fig.~\ref{highlight}).
+These images provide rich color information to complement geometric features, enabling more robust matching.
 Unlike prevalent 2D generative models that focus on single image generation, our matching-specific image generation is pairwise.
 Importantly, to ensure high matching quality, the generated cross-view image pair should feature two key properties: \textit{2D-3D geometric consistency} and \textit{cross-view texture consistency}.
-To achieve this, we introduce \textit{Match-ControlNet}, a matching-specific, controllable 2D generative model. \textit{Match-ControlNet} leverages ControlNet's depth-conditioned generation capabilities to produce images geometrically aligned with depth maps (derived from the point cloud pairs), ensuring 2D-3D geometric consistency.
-Additionally, by incorporating coupled conditional denoising and coupled prompt guidance, \textit{Match-ControlNet} enables effective cross-view image feature interaction, achieving mutual texture message passing and thereby enhancing cross-view texture consistency.
-Finally, we propose a zero-shot geometric-color fusion mechanism that leverages pretrained large vision models (e.g., DINOv2~\cite{oquab2023dinov2} and Stable Diffusion~\cite{rombach2022high}) to extract discriminative zero-shot features of generated images for enhancing geometric descriptors via weighted concatenation.
+To achieve this, we introduce \textit{DepthMatch-ControlNet} and \textit{LiDARMatch-ControlNet}, two matching-specific, controllable 2D generative models as shown in Fig.~\ref{highlight}.